LauraCole1900/javaScriptCodeQuiz/README.md

 #### Description

-This is a timed, interactive multiple-choice quiz on webcoding using Javascript.
-It includes a time penalty for incorrect answers and a High Scores page.
+This is a timed, interactive multiple-choice quiz on webcoding using JavaScript.
+It includes a time penalty for incorrect answers and a Scores page.
 Users should click the "Click to start quiz" button to begin, and click on each of their selected answers.
-If their time is among the ten best, they will be given the opportunity to add their initials to the High Scores page.
+When the quiz is over, the user may save their initials and score.

 #### Screenshots
 ![Landing page](quiz-landing-page.png)